joshbrostoff/joshbrostoff.github.io/_posts/2018-10-20-changeditall.md

 While most major SASS companies are known for having poor documentation, and developer engagement training courses, ServiceNow has found a way to change this.
 With the ServiceNow community, developers can post questions and have their questions answered within seconds.

-Developer celebrities such as Chuck Tomase, Travis Toulson, Brad Tilton, Mark Stranger and Pradeep Sharma along with many others have played a major role in supporting the developer community and taking the platform to the next level.
+Developer celebrities such as Chuck Tomasi, Travis Toulson, Brad Tilton, Mark Stranger and Pradeep Sharma along with many others have played a major role in supporting the developer community and taking the platform to the next level.

 The past few years have been a major breakthrough for $NOW – and the rocket ship isn’t showing any signs of slowing down anytime soon.